 TreasureFest, also known as the Treasure Island Flea Market, is one of the premier destinations in San Francisco and throughout California for a day of bargains, delicious food, live music and sunshine.
 More than just a flea market, TreasureFest is a full-fledged festival with entertainment for the entire family.

 5. Long Beach Antique Market – Long Beach, CA

 Located right in the heart of Southern California’s patio-living culture, located between Los Angeles and Orange County, the Long Beach Antique Market is a bustling hub for vintage enthusiasts and collectors.
 Set in a sports stadium, the market features an impressive array of vintage, antique and secondhand treasures from up to 800 vendors.
-Also held at a sports stadium, the Long Beach flea market competes in size and quality with the popular Rose Bowl Stadium flea market.
+Also held at a sports stadium, the Long Beach flea market competes in size and quality with the popular Rose Bowl Flea Market.